The Board Game Collection

 Time: 60 minutes

 Pandemic Legacy will always be considered one of the best legacy games, not least because it’s fantastic but also because it was truly genre defining.
 Legacy style games have existed in the hobby, and Pandemic Legacy was by far not the first, but with design duo Matt Leacock and Rob Daviau at the helm, this fantastic game pushed the genre to a new level, making it a huge favorite now for board gamers everywhere.
-Pandemic is a popular game that sees you trying to control the outbreak of a deadly virus (released and loved pre-COVID-19), and the legacy version of it has become many people’s preferred way to play.
+Pandemic is a popular cooperative game that sees you trying to control the outbreak of a deadly virus (released and loved pre-COVID-19), and the legacy version of it has become many people’s preferred way to play.

 Instead of the standard version, you’ll have to use stickers to alter the board as you make your decisions, or will find yourself being told to tear up or write on cards.
 It was a move that many board gamers were concerned about (after all, no one wants to damage their board games, let alone intentionally), but the amazing gameplay quickly won them over.
 Pandemic Legacy was not alone, as more games followed it, including a Cold War-based Season Zero that was notably popular.
 However, all three seasons rank within the top 100 games for board games ever, as rated by gamers – despite being a game that plays best the first time you play it!